AleksueiR/dqvue/docs/api.md

 const dvchart2 = dvchart1.clone();

 const dv: DVSection = new DQV.Section({ ... });
-dv.charts = { [dvchart1.id]: dvchart1, [dvchart2.id]: dvchart };
 ```

 If the original `data` or `config` values are modified, it will affect all duplicates.
-Only works if
-`data` or `config` values are set using a setter, not through a Promise.
+Only works if `data` or `config` values are set using a setter, not through a Promise.

-Need to call `update` on the DVChart instance or `remount` on its parent DVSection instance to have
-the changes to the `config` or `data` properties reflected on the page.
-Highcharts does create
-direct binding and cannot detect changes automatically.
+Need to call `update` on the DVChart instance or `remount` on its parent DVSection instance to have the changes to the `config` or `data` properties reflected on the page.
+Highcharts does create direct binding and cannot detect changes automatically.

-###### refresh(): void
+##### refresh(): void

 Reloads the Highcharts instance reflowing the chart if its container changed dimensions.
-Highcharts
-does create direct binding and cannot detect changes to the `config` and `data` properties
+Highcharts does create direct binding and cannot detect changes to the `config` and `data` properties automatically.
-automatically.

 This is cheaper then calling `remount` on the parent DV Instance.